New York City mayor outlines first reopening step, lawmakers push for outdoor dining

 “We have to remember that New York City is the hospitality capital of the world,” Melba Wilson, the owner of Melba’s Restaurant in Manhattan’s famed Harlem neighborhood, said at the news conference on the legislation.
 “We cannot be followers on this front; we have to be leaders.”

-additional reporting by Nathan Layne in Wilton, Connecticut; editing by Chizu Nomiyama and Jonathan Oatis
+Additional reporting by Nathan Layne in Wilton, Connecticut; editing by Chizu Nomiyama, Jonathan Oatis and Marguerita Choy